websanco/liferay-learn/docs/dxp/latest/en/developing-applications/developing-a-java-web-application/using-mvc/portlet-preferences.md

 # Portlet Preferences

-Portlet preferences provides a way for admins and users to customize a portlet.
+You can give administrators and users a way to customize a portlet with portlet preferences.
 Portlet preferences can be added to any MVC Portlet so that users can have a UI to access and set their preferences.

-Note, portlet preferences are stored properties that are separate from an application's configuration.
-To learn more see [Portlet Level Configuration](../../core-frameworks/configurable-application/portlet-level-configuration.md)
+Note, portlet preferences are properties that are stored separately from an application's configuration.
+To learn more see [Portlet Level Configuration](../../core-frameworks/configurable-application/portlet-level-configuration.md).

 ## See a Sample Implementation